legenary/WhiskerModel/README.md

 	<img src="docs/whiskit_active_peg.gif">
 </p>

 As a side project, this model could also be used to simulate whisking behavior (with head movements), without precise tracking of single whisker protraction.
-This was used for corectly simualte the mechanical properties in the behavior.
+This was used for correctly simualte the whisker mechanical properties in the rat exploring behavior.

 <img src="docs/30fps_top_rathead.gif" height="300px" width="400px">    <img src="docs/30fps_top_whisker.gif" height="300px" width="400px">